loopstick/CCA_DigitalElectronics_Spring2020/README.md

 		- Each section (function, code block, loop, whatever) must be explained
 		- All unused variables and code must be removed (debugging code commented out may remain)
+	- Final Project extra credit: Create an Instructable documenting your project

-### Week 15: Thursday, May 3, 2018
+### Week 15: Thursday, May 9, 2019
-- No class;  End of Year Reviews for Year Zero and Year One
+- No class - End of Year Reviews for Year Zero and Year One

-## Thursday, May 3, 2018, 9am - Project Writeup due
+## Thursday, May 9, 2019, 9am - Project Writeup due